Hypobeggar/webscraper/README.md

 Changing the value to the key/ value pair for "query" changes your query.

 ## Conclusion
 Webscraper is currently separated in its features.
 Manual input is required for interaction between their functions.
-I was unable to create seamleass use between the components.
+I was unable to create seamless use between the components.
 However, each of the components work properly separately.
 When changed from Wikipedia articles, the portion of the crawler that searches the table of contents will prevent proper use.

 ## Data Sources
 The only data sources are the information for the libraries.
 The library links are: <br>